Rohit-Ray-Git/Customer-Retention-Analyzer-Using-Machine-Learning-Algorithms/README.md

-# Customer Churn Prediction Project 🚀📊
+# Customer Retention Analyzer Project 🚀📊

 ## Overview
 This project focuses on predicting customer churn using machine learning techniques.
 Understanding customer churn is essential for businesses aiming to improve retention rates and enhance customer satisfaction. 🤝